maxim-eyengue/MLOps-Zoomcamp-2025/04_deployment/README.md

 ## 🖥️ 4.4 Streaming: Deploying models with Kinesis and Lambda
 #### Overview of Streaming Model Deployment with AWS Kinesis and Lambda
-- AWS Kinesis is an event streaming service, similar to Kafka or other message brokers, used to send and read events in real time; AWS Lambda functions can consume events from Kinesis streams to process data without managing servers   .
+AWS Kinesis is an event streaming service, similar to Kafka or other message brokers, used to send and read events in real time; AWS Lambda functions can consume events from Kinesis streams to process data without managing servers.

-- The video demonstrates creating a Kinesis stream, configuring a Lambda function to consume from that stream, and embedding a machine learning model inside the Lambda for real-time predictions on streaming data   .
-- This approach contrasts with prior methods deploying models as web services; here, the Lambda reacts to streaming events for immediate inference, useful for scenarios like updating ride duration predictions as rides progress   .
+We will create a Kinesis stream, configuring a Lambda function to consume from that stream, and embedding a machine learning model inside the Lambda for real-time predictions on streaming data.
+This approach contrasts with prior methods deploying models as web services; here, the Lambda reacts to streaming events for immediate inference, useful for scenarios like updating ride duration predictions as rides progress.

 #### AWS Lambda Fundamentals and Role Configuration
-- Lambda enables running code without managing servers or infrastructure; you write code that AWS executes in response to triggers like Kinesis events   .
-- To allow Lambda to read from Kinesis, an IAM role with specific permissions (e.g., read records from Kinesis streams) must be created and attached to the Lambda function; these permissions include access to shards (partitions of the stream) and logs    .
+Lambda enables running code without managing servers or infrastructure; you write code that AWS executes in response to triggers like Kinesis events.
+To allow Lambda to read from Kinesis, an IAM role with specific permissions (e.g., read records from Kinesis streams) must be created and attached to the Lambda function; these permissions include access to shards (partitions of the stream) and logs.
 - Execution roles need fine-grained policies restricting Lambda’s access only to necessary services and resources, improving security and governance   .

 #### Creating and Testing Lambda Functions with Kinesis Triggers